 Translational Medicine exists to promote the design, development and realization of medically-related entrepreneurial endeavor by students attending the Wayne State University School of Medicine.
 In close partnership with the Henry Ford Innovation Institute and the College for Creative Studies, Translational Medicine aims to educate and familiarize students with the path to market products and ideas in an effort to improve health care and the patient experience.

 The Ultra Sounds is an acapella group that has been designed by those, and for those interested in sharing music with other singers, their school, fellow students and their community.
 Our objective is to perform in organized school functions, local hospitals, nursing homes, and just about anywhere that people will enjoy listening to music sung by Wayne State University School of Medicine students.
 In addition to community outreach, this group is meant to be a fun and rhythmic way to enhance the overall medical school experience.

 Wayne State Institute for Healthcare Improvement

 IHI is an independent non-profit organization helping to lead global improvement of health care by promoting partnerships with hundreds of faculty members who share what they know and learn from each other.
 Its programs and activities are designed to enable committed individuals and organizations to innovate together, share knowledge, and collaborate on projects toward improving health care.
 In particular, the IHI Open School is a resource that offers free online courses about how to improve patient safety and quality.
 Both U of M and MSU medical schools have started their own chapters, and we would like to add Wayne State University School of Medicine to the movement.
-Link to National IHI Website.
+National IHI Website